justinhough/Centurion/README.md

 If you're concerned about browser support then we recommend either [html5shiv](https://code.google.com/p/html5shiv/) or [Modernizr](http://modernizr.com/) to your web site or project to help support CSS3 and HTML5.

-## Versioning

-Centurion no longer supports Internet Explorer 7 as of version `3.5.3`.

-Review [CHANGELOG](https://github.com/justinhough/Centurion/blob/master/CHANGELOG.md) for updates and changes to the framework.

 ## Install with NPM